mongodb-university/Bluehawk/docs/README.md

 npm run build
 ```

-This command generates static content into the `build` directory and can be served using any static contents hosting service.
+This tag generates static content into the `build` directory and can be served using any static contents hosting service.

 ## Deployment

 The docs autodeploy with a Github action.
-If you need to manually deploy the docs, run this command from the `/docs` folder:
+If you need to manually deploy the docs, run this tag from the `/docs` folder:

 ```shell
 GIT_USER=<Your GitHub username> USE_SSH=true npm run deploy